PennBBL/antspriors/README.md

 # ANTsPriors

-This image takes in the output from the anatomical stream from fMRIPrep and the output of ANTsSST to create a group template from the single subject templates provided, and tissue-class priors using an average of the individual sessions' Freesurfer segmentations (e.g., sub-SUBLABEL_ses-SESLABEL_desc-aseg_dseg.nii.gz).
+This image takes in the output from the anatomical stream from fMRIPrep and the output of ANTsSST to create a group template from the indicated single subject templates, and tissue-class priors using an average of the individual sessions'
+Freesurfer segmentations (e.g., sub-SUBLABEL_ses-SESLABEL_desc-aseg_dseg.nii.gz).
 It also performs joint label fusion to get the DKT labels defined on the OASIS brains into the group template space.